isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-homemade-fruit-fly-trap.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: Get Rid of Fruit Flies - Homemade Fruit Fly Trap
-$12025-05-19T00:00:00+00:00
 categories:
 - Flies
 - Guide
 tags: []
 slug: /homemade-fruit-fly-trap/
-$12025-05-19T00:00:00+03:00
 ---

 How would you love a homemade fruit fly trap?
 At times, you may find your compound or house, especially the kitchen, overtaken by a swarm of fruit flies.
 - This will upset you.
 Fruit flies will make your house look messy and unkempt.
 *Maybe you have even tried to remove the attractants of these fruit flies without succeeding?
-In this article, I've discussed the top fruit fly traps you can DIY. *
+In this article, I've discussed the top fruit fly traps you can DIY.Â *
-*Homemade fruit fly traps may include vinegar (apple cider vinegar - that also kills fleas or white vinegar), using old wine or beer bottle, fruits/fruits peel jar, dish soap, banana jar, red wine trick, paper cone & old/rotten fruits and heated milk/sugar &pepper. *
+*Homemade fruit fly traps may include vinegar (apple cider vinegar - that also kills fleasÂ or white vinegar), using old wine or beer bottle, fruits/fruits peel jar, dish soap, banana jar, red wine trick, paper cone & old/rotten fruits and heated milk/sugar &pepper.Â *
 [amazon bestseller="Best Fruit Fly Killer" items="2" template="table"]
 Read Also:
 [Flying Ants vs. Termites](https://pestpolicy.com/flying-ants-vs-termites/)